Vicodin: What Are Common Side Effects of Vicodin Use?

 - Hypotension and bradycardia may not occur but are signs of a dangerously high level of hydrocodone in the body.

-If you experience or witness these symptoms in someone else, you should stay vigilant.
+If one experiences or witnesses these symptoms in someone else, there is a need to stay vigilant.
 In cases of severe overdosage, the person is at an additional risk of:

 - Respiratory troubles that can lead to a complete suspension of breathing, or apnea.